techidaily/site-win11-tips/source/_posts/confusion-in-xbox-app-gaming-placement.md

  The Microsoft Store will now automatically download updates for installed apps, including the Xbox app.

- While you're at installing updates, we'd also recommend[downloading any available Windows updates](https://www.makeuseof.com/tag/update-windows-software-guide/) .
+ While you're at installing updates, we'd also recommend [downloading any available Windows updates](https://www.makeuseof.com/tag/update-windows-software-guide/) .
 To do so, launch the Settings app, choose**Windows Update** from the left sidebar, and then click the**Check for Updates** button to install any available update on your computer.
 Following this, you will be able to choose a drive to install games on the Xbox app.

 ## Change the Download Location of the Xbox App